 Those who have dived beneath the surface of the scenic springs have noted that the underwater landscape changes colors depending on the weather outside, producing an aquatic kaleidoscope of colors.
 Under the surface, divers see everything from pure white limestone laced with bubbling fissures to earth-toned porous rock, not to mention some ancient fossils and artifacts along the underwater caves’ bottom, the article noted.

 Ever considered a career in commercial diving?
-The Divers Institute of Technology will help you get the training you need to pursue a career in commercial diving or underwater welding in just seven months.
-Want more information?
-Visit Diversinstitute.edu online or contact us at 1.800.634.8377.
+The Divers Institute of Technology can help you prepare for a globally marketable career in commercial diving or underwater welding in just seven months!
+For more information about commercial diving programs call us at 800-634-8377 or contact us online.

 (Photo by Alan Youngblood | Halifax Media Services Photos / via TheLedger.com)